fsfe/reuse-docs/tutorial.md

 The REUSE helper tool should automatically detect binary files and therefore automatically create a corresponding `.license` file.

-If you would like to enforce this, add the `--explicit-license` argument to the addheader command.
+If it does not, or if you would like to enforce this, add the `--explicit-license` argument to the addheader command.
 So the command for the above task may look like this:

 ```bash
 reuse addheader --copyright="Jane Doe <jane@example.com>" --license="GPL-3.0-or-later" --explicit-license img/cat.jpg img/dog.jpg